We believe in gender equality, equal opportunity and education for all.

 What we are trying to solve

-In India alone, research has shown that as many as 1 in 5 girls* leave school when they start their periods due to lack of toilets and taboos, perpetuating gender inequality and poverty.
+Right now, 500 million women and girls don't have the things they need to manage their periods safely nor the understanding to free them from embarrassment.
+In India alone, research has shown that as many as 1 in 5 girls leave school when they start their periods due to lack of toilets and taboos, perpetuating gender inequality and poverty.*

-*DASRA and Bank of America
+*WASH United, DASRA & Bank of America

 We teach period education programmes to establish excellent menstrual, sexual and reproductive health literacy in schools and communities where taboos still suppress women, girls and all people with periods.
-We teach everyone; the girls, boys, men and women to ensure a full community mindset shift and create a safe environment in which all children can thrive.
+We teach everyone; the girls, boys, men and women to ensure a full community mindset shift and create a safe environment in which all genders can thrive.

 We carry out menstrual disorder identification and guidance programmes in communities where women feel unable to visit a gynaecologist for reasons both cultural and financial.
 We raise awareness around potential menstrual disorders they might be experiencing and bring understanding to taboo conditions.
 We are leading India’s first ever study (2022) to identify women living in vulnerable communities who might be suffering from endometriosis or other menstrual disorders.

 Women often have a strong body of knowledge and expertise that can be used in climate change mitigation, disaster reduction and adaptation strategies.
 Furthermore, women’s responsibilities in households and communities, as stewards of natural and household resources, positions them well to contribute to livelihood strategies adapted to changing environmental realities.
 Empowering women and girls in developing countries ranked second among 76 solutions for curbing global warming.*

 + Keep girls in school

 To date we have seen +11,500 girls rejoin school through the implementation of eco-toilets and our period programme.